projectmesa/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ## How to Run

-To run the model interactively:
+To run the model interactively, in this directory, run the following command

 ```
     $ solara run app.py
 ```

 ## Files